Fundamental groups of formal Legendrian and horizontal embedding spaces: Introduction.

-\textbf{Acknowledgements:} The authors are grateful to R. Casals, V. Ginzburg and A. Del Pino for several discussions clarifying the paper.
+\textbf{Acknowledgements:} The authors are extremely grateful to R. Casals, V. Ginzburg and A. Del Pino for several discussions clarifying the paper.
 Also, they thank A. Hatcher for pointing out the useful reference \cite{Budney}.
-The third author is also grateful to the organizers of the \em Engel Structures \em workshop held in April 2017 (American Institute of Mathematics, San Jose, California) for providing a nice environment in which this article was discussed .
+Daniel \'Alvarez-Gavela has helped as quite a lot with enjoyable meetings whenever he comes to Madrid, he has pointed out several sharp remarks.
+The third author is also grateful to the organizers of the \em Engel Structures \em workshop held in April 2017 (American Institute of Mathematics, San Jose, California) for providing a nice environment in which this article was discussed.
+Last, but not least, we want to thank the excellent job that the referees have done: they have produced three long and deep reports that have helped to improve the readability of the paper a lot, not to speak of its soundness.

 The authors are supported by the Spanish Research Projects SEV--2015--0554, MTM2016--79400--P, and MTM2015--72876--EXP.
-The first author is supported by a Master--Severo Ochoa grant.
+The first author is supported by a Master--Severo Ochoa grant and by Beca de Personal Investigador en Formaci\'on UCM.
+The second author is funded by Programa Predoctoral de Formaci\'{o}n de Personal Investigador No Doctor del Departamento de Educaci\'{o}n del Gobierno Vasco.

-\section{Spaces of embeddings of the circle into the euclidean space.}
+\section{Spaces of embeddings of the circle into euclidean space.}

-Denote by $\Emb(N,M)$ the space of embeddings of a manifold $N$ into a manifold $M$ equipped with the $C^1$-topology.
+Denote by $\Emb(N,M)$ the space of embeddings of a manifold $N$ into a manifold $M$ equipped with the $C^r$--topology, $r\geq 5$.